Ethan4thewin/BingSearchAutomation/README.md

    Download Edge web driver from https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver.
 Most of the time, the stable channel is the right choice.

-   We may also want Firefox web driver Geckodriver for mobile browsing emulating.
+   We may also want Firefox web driver Geckodriver for mobile browsing emulating (currently it is Edge for this).
 Link for downloading Mozilla Firefox geckodriver is https://github.com/mozilla/geckodriver/releases; choose the appropriate one for your computer architecture.

-   In any case, put the file into the repository location.
+   In any case, find the one that works best for you and put the file into the repository location.

 4. Install dependencies: